 The 800th anniversary of the Magna Carta in June 2015 is being widely celebrated.
 King John’s signing of this document symbolised the end of an age when rulers had absolute power.
-Yet worship of the state, in England and beyond, is still common.

 Rather than resorting to fearful rhetoric about 'marginalisation' or 'persecution', Christians and people of faith in Britain have a real opportunity to contribute to the public good and to defend the civic freedoms upon which we all rely